OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 #### Meta

-The Meta section is mandatory, but may be empty.
+The Meta section is Conditional, but may be empty.
 An optional member is "TotalPages" which is specified as an integer (int32) and shows how many pages of results (for pagination) are available.

 For example: